gaia-platform/KomatsuSimulator/README.md

 2. Develop danger zone ROS2 code.
 3. Develop GaiaMineSim Simulator environments, game objects, and code.

-## 1. Develop only Gaia schema and rules
+## Develop only Gaia schema and rules

+You can use the `full_launch.py` script to launch all the ROS nodes at once.

+### Startup all nodes at once

+1. Start all the ROS nodes
+   - Open a terminal.
+   - Call the full_launch.py script
+        ```bash
+        ros2 launch danger_zone full_launch.py
+        ```
+   - Leave terminal open.

+2. Start simulator.
+   - Open terminal
+   - Move to install location of simulator
+   - Start the simulator:
+        ```bash
+        ./Builds/GaiaMine.x86_64
+        ```
+   - Leave terminal open.

+### Startup nodes singularly

 1. Start ros-unity bridge.
    - Open a terminal.